heathhenley/AOC/2016/README.md

 to ocaml.

 ## Days 2-8
-Mostly been straightforward so far but fun to do in Ocaml.
+Mostly been straightforward so far but fun to do in OCaml.

+### Day 9: Explosives in Cyberspace
+This was similar to one of the stones problems from 2024 - I gambled on not actually making the string for part 1 and just computing the length and that helped (part 2 would blow up otherwise but can might be able to be memod)